sabbir-hosen-dev/Sky_Flow_Server/README.md

 # Sky Flow - Backend

-This is the backend for the **Sabbir Project**, a full-stack user management system, built with Express, MongoDB, and integrated with Stripe for payment processing.
+This is the backend for the **Sky Flow**, a full-stack building management system, built with Express, MongoDB, and integrated with Stripe for payment processing.
 The system includes features for user management, apartment bookings, agreements, and role-based access control.

 ## Features